 Websites also provide a range of excellent information specifically for parents, please use the links below.
 There is also an E-Safety page for children within this website and as a school we regularly send updates via our weekly newsletter and via our Twitter account which can be accessed via the Homepage (you do not need to have a Twitter account).

-If you are concerned about an online incident that has happened at home please click the Report button located at the top of the page.
+If you are concerned about an online incident that has happened at home please access the CEOP report button via the link located at the top of the page.

-Click on the logos below to access more useful websites.
+Click on the logo or link below to access more useful websites.